ReynaldoLuevano/besa-awsfoundations/week-2/README.md

 ## 📋 Challenge Overview

-In this Technical Challenge, you will launch install **Wordpress**, and configure it across at least 2 EC2 instances, once deployed create a post
+In this Technical Challenge, you will install **Wordpress**, and configure it across at least 2 EC2 instances using **EFS**.
+Once deployed you will create a post

 Upon completing this challenge, you will have demonstrated the ability to: